 For instructions on deploying the right type of Endpoint Agent for your organization, see this article.
 If you do not have access to the Endpoint Agent and would like more information, contact your account representative.
 You can contact ThousandEyes Sales from the Billing tab of the Account Settings view.

 If your account group has access to ThousandEyes Endpoint Agents, the Endpoint Agents menu will be present.
-To configure Endpoint Agents, navigate to the Endpoint Agents > Agents Settings menu to reveal the configuration tabs below:
+To configure Endpoint Agents, navigate to the Endpoint Agents > Agents Settings menu to reveal the Endpoint Agents, Proxy Settings and Agent Labels tabs.

 Endpoint Agents/Proxy Settings/Agent Labels: Access agent list, add New Endpoint Agents.
 Configure Proxy Settings and create customer labels for your Endpoint Agents.